sidnair/cumulus/README.md

 notification will appear once the image is uploaded and copied to your clipboard.

+If you're running into issues, run the script from the command line and see if there's any suspicious output.

 # Installation
 Run the cumulus.sh script directly, or bind it to a hotkey (e.g. as a KDE custom